the1lab/1lab/src/Cat/Thin/Instances/Sub.lagda.md

     lim .top = cone
     lim .has⊤ other = contr ch unique where other′ : Cone F′
-      other′ .apex = other .apex .fst
+      other′ .apex = other .apex .object
       other′ .ψ = other .ψ
       other′ .commutes = other .commutes